bcmcq/demo/README.md

 ### AI Content Writer

 Integrated [prism](https://prismphp.com/) and ~~OpenAI~~ OpenRouter (swapped because it's free) api to generate content as outlined [here](_ADVANCED_TASKS.md#1-ai-content-writer).
 Requests to rewrite or generate content are queued and dispatched by a job in the background.
 Another endpoint is available for checking the status, which will return the results when complete.
-You can set `QUEUE_CONNECTION` to `sync` in your .env file to turn off redis, which will disable the queuing and run everything synchronosly.
+You can set `QUEUE_CONNECTION` to `sync` in your .env file to disconnect redis, which will disable the queuing and run everything synchronosly.

 ### Media Uploads